- promoting RAI Radiotelevisione Italiana properties, including in the digital sphere;

-Article 29bis – Director Responsible for the drafting of accounting and corporate documents
+Article 29 bis – Manager in charge to the drafting of the corporate accounting documents

-29bis.1 – The Board of Directors appoints, prior compulsory opinion of the Board of Statutory Auditors for a period of not less than the duration of the Board of Directors and not more than six financial years, the Director Responsible for the drafting of accounting and corporate documents referred to ‘art.
-154-bis of the Consolidated Law on financial matters (Legislative Decree.
-N. 58 of 1998 as amended).
+29bis.1 – The administrative body appoints, after obtaining the mandatory opinion of the Board of Statutory Auditors, for a period of no less than the term in office of the same administrative body and not exceeding six financial years, the manager in charge of preparing the corporate accounting documents as per art.
+154-bis of the Consolidated Law on Financial Matters (Legislative Decree No. 58 of 1998 and subsequent amendments).

-professionalism and competence from among directors who have experience gained at least three years in the administrative area in companies or consulting firms or offices.
+29bis.3 – The manager in charge of preparing the corporate accounting documents must be chosen on the basis of professional and managerial criteria among executives who have gained at least three years of overall experience in the administrative area of companies or consulting firms or professional studies.

-29bis.4 – The Director Responsible for the drafting of accounting and corporate documents can be revoked by Board of Directors, after consultation with the Board of Statutory Auditors, only for a just cause.
+29bis.4 – The manager in charge of preparing the corporate accounting documents may be revoked by the administrative body, after hearing the opinion of the Board of Statutory Auditors, only for a just cause.

-29bis.5 – The Director Responsible for the drafting of accounting and corporate documents lapses from office in the absence of the requirements for the position.
-The loss of position is declared by the Board of Directors within thirty days of the date when absence of the requirement came to its knowledge.
+29bis.5 – The manager in charge of preparing the corporate accounting documents loses his office in the absence of the requisites necessary for the position.
+The forfeiture is declared by the administrative body within thirty days from the knowledge of the defect occurred.

-29bis.6 – The Director Responsible for the drafting of accounting and corporate documents draws up proper administrative and accounting procedures for the preparation of the financial statements and, where applicable, the consolidated financial statements.
+29bis.6 – The manager in charge of preparing the corporate accounting documents prepares adequate administrative and accounting procedures for the preparation of the financial statements and, where envisaged, of the consolidated financial statements.

-29bis.7 – The Board of Directors ensures that the Director Responsible for the drafting of accounting and corporate documents has adequate powers and means to perform the duties assigned to him, and that he will compliance with the administrative and accounting procedures.
+29bis.7 - The administrative body shall ensure that the manager responsible for preparing the corporate accounting documents has adequate powers and means to perform the tasks assigned to him, as well as the effective respect of administrative and accounting procedures.

-29bis.8 – The CEO (or the President, if the Board of Directors has not appointed a CEO), or the Chairman, and the Director Responsible for the drafting of accounting and corporate documents attest with a report ,attached to the financial statements for the accounting period and, where applicable, the consolidated financial statements, the adequacy and effective implementation of the procedures, referred to in Article 29bis.6, were applied effectively during the period covered by such documents, and the correspondence of such documents with books and accounting records and their suitability to give a true and fair view of the company’s statement of income, balance sheet and financial position and, where applicable, the consolidated financial statement of undertakings included in a consolidation
+29bis.8 – The Chief Executive Officer (or the Chairman, if the Board of Directors has not appointed a chief executive officer), or the sole administrator, and the director in charge of drafting the company accounting documents attest with a special report, attached to the financial statements and, where applicable, to the consolidated financial statements, the adaptation and effective application of the procedures, as per article 29bis.6, during the year to which reference the documents are made as well as the correspondence of the latter to the accounting books and records and their ability to provide a truthful and correct representation of the patrimonial, economic and financial situation of the company and, where envisaged the consolidated financial statements of all the companies included in the consolidation.

 FINANCIAL STATEMENTS AND PROFITS